brianperlman/EO-technical-expert-written-assessment/Task 3 - Feature Class Schema Design/README.md

 # Building Extraction Feature Class Schema

----

 ## 1. Assignment Overview

-Médecins Sans Frontières (MSF) increasingly relies on Earth Observation (EO) data and geospatial analysis to support operational planning, population estimation, camp management, and disaster response.
+MSF relies on EO data and geospatial analysis to support operational planning, population estimation, camp management, and disaster response.
 A critical component of this work is **building extraction** — the delineation of building footprints from satellite or aerial imagery using manual digitization, semi-automated, or fully automated (e.g., deep learning) methods.

-This document defines a **standardized feature class schema** for building extraction results intended for **organization-wide adoption** across all MSF Operational Centres (OCs).
+This document defines a **standardized feature class schema** for building extraction results intended for **organization-wide adoption** across all MSF OCs.
 The goal is to ensure that every building footprint dataset produced or commissioned by MSF — regardless of the extraction method, imagery source, geographic context, or project — conforms to a single, interoperable schema.
 This enables:

 - Consistent data sharing across missions, OCs, and partner organizations (e.g., HOT, MapAction, UNOSAT).
 - Reliable downstream analysis such as population estimation, damage assessment, and change detection.